caesarslegions/react-chatGPT-clone/README.md

 This program is a recreation of the chatGPT user interface, complete with chat history and the GPT 3.5 language model accessed by OpenAI's API.

+To run, navigate to the folder and enter the following commands: npm run start:frontend npm run start:backend

+A page should appear in your web browser where you can interact with chatGPT, much like on OpenAI's own website.

 ### App Component

 This component is the main component of the application.
 It manages the state of the application and renders the UI elements.